 This page provides a repository of all the What’s New entries for 2003, in reverse chronological order.
 If you really have a desire for the older or newer entries, then the links below will get you access to all those that I’ve saved.
-They are unlikely to be of any great interest, but do provide a picture of how the site has developed over the nearly twenty years it has been here.
+They are unlikely to be of any great interest, but do provide a picture of how the site has developed over the twenty-three and a half years it has been here.
 Please bear in mind that links to external sites may have atrophied over time and thus you may see ‘not found’ or similar errors when trying to follow them, especially the further back in time the link was first created.

 30 Nov 2003

 With the annual dinner and dance out of the way the Badger settles down for its winter slumbers.
 Details of who won the various trophies can be found on the news page, including the shocking revelation that two out of the five cups were presented to the wrong people!?
 The season report for the 2003 season is now complete and official, and all of the associated pages have been updated with the 2003 figures, including all of the decade by decade averages pages and the personal pages.

 Ever since this site has been in existence I’ve made vain promises at the start of every off-season about the work I intended to do on the site, so this time around I’m not making any forecasts whatsoever.
 I still have a list of extensions and improvements with at least a dozen items on it, but I rather doubt that I’ll get around to most of them in what remains of this year, and who knows what 2004 will bring.
 Either way the site is likely to be in hiatus until details of the AGM are known early in the new year, so for the time being just enjoy what we already have and maybe something new and interesting will appear before the 2004 season begins.